nicolaiarocci/nicolaiarocci.com/content/post/my-aspnet-migration-from-dotnet5-to-dotnet6.md

 share: false
 tags: ["aspnet", "dotnet", "programming"]
 ---
-I spent the last few days converting our WebApi REST API services, MVC web applications and Blazor server apps from .NET 5 to the recently released .NET
-6. Overall the process was pretty straightforward.
+I spent the last few days migrating our ASP.NET REST services, MVC web applications and Blazor server apps to .NET 6.
+Overall the process was pretty straightforward.
 The few issues I went through were easy to solve and well documented.
 Things got more involved with the EF Core 6 transition, especially with the Npgsql Entity Framework Core Provider.

 The official [ASP.NET Core 5.0 to 6.0 migration guide][1] was my first stop.
 It offers the perfect entry point, rich with in-depth links.
 At this stage, I am